Champions League Odds

 What are the odds for Liverpool to win the Champions League?

-What are the odds of Chelsea winning the Champions League?
+What are the odds for Barcelona to win the Champions League?